 (Transfer students who have completed equivalent courses to those above that have been articulated by USU will be evaluated on those courses.)

 Students identified as having possible speech, language or hearing disorders will need to be evaluated at the USU Speech-Language-Hearing Center.
 If treatment is recommended based on ASHA guidelines, service options will be presented to the student.
 English competency issues, due to English as a second language, will be addressed on an individual basis.Senior Clinic

-The total number of senior students participating in clinic each semester is based upon availability of faculty supervision.
-Graduate student clinic assignments are given priority.
-Selected seniors are assigned remaining clinic openings and selected based on GPA and academic performance.
-Students will be invited to register for COMD 4100 at the beginning of spring semester.
+Senior clinic, COMD 4100, is offered on campus on a Pass/Fail basis in the spring semester to selected seniors.
+The total number of senior students participating in clinic each semester is based upon availability of appropriate clients and faculty supervision.
+Graduate student clinic assignments are given priority with undergraduates being assigned any remaining clinic openings.
+Seniors are selected based on GPA and other indicators of academic performance.

 ONLINE 1ST BACHELOR’S DEGREE